CHF 29,50

 En savoir plus

-Informationen zum Autor Edward M. Young is a retired financial executive with a BA degree in Political Science from Harvard University and an MA from the University of Washington.
-In 2015 he received an MA in the History of Warfare from King’s College, London and in 2020 completed a PhD in History at King’s College.
-During his career he had assignments in New York, London, Tokyo, and Hong Kong.
-He is the author of numerous books and articles on aviation history.
-He lives with his wife in Seattle, Washington.
-Jim Laurier is a native of New England and lives in New Hampshire.
-He attended Paier School of Art in Hamden, Connecticut, from 1974–78, and since graduating with Honours, he has been working professionally in the field of Fine Art and Illustration.
-He has been commissioned to paint for the US Air Force and has aviation paintings on permanent display at the Pentagon.
-Gareth Hector is a digital artist of international standing and has also enjoyed a successful career in computer animation.
-He is an aviation history enthusiast and has contributed to numerous Osprey titles such as B-52 Stratofortress Units in Combat 1992–2025 and RAF Lightning Units of the Cold War .
-He lives in Perthshire, Scotland.
-Klappentext The Grumman F4F Wildcat and the Mitsubishi A6M Zero-sen were contemporaries, although designed to very different requirements.
-The Wildcat, ruggedly built to survive the rigors of carrier operations, was the best carrier fighter the US Navy had available when the USA entered World War II, and it remained the principal fighter for the US Navy and the US Marine Corps until 1942-43.
-With a speed greater than 300mph, exceptional manoeuvrability, long range, and an impressive armament the slick Zero-sen could out-perform any Allied fighter in 1941-42.
-The battles between the Wildcat and the Zero-sen during 1942 represent a classic duel in which pilots flying a nominally inferior fighter successfully developed air-combat tactics that negated the strengths of their opponent.
+Informationen zum Autor Edward Young received his BA in Political Science from Harvard University and his MA from the University of Washington.
+Prior to his retirement to Seattle, Washington, he was a banker and financial analyst with assignments in New York, London, Tokyo, and Hong Kong.
+He is the author of several books on aviation history and Osprey Campaign 136: Meiktila 1945.
+The author lives in Seattle, Washington.
+Klappentext From Coral Sea to Midway to Guadalcanal and Santa Cruz, these fighters battled for air supremacy over the Pacific in World War II.
+The Grumman F4F Wildcat and the Mitsubishi A6M Zero-sen were contemporaries, although designed to very different requirements.
+Ruggedly built so as to survive the rigors of carrier operations, the Wildcat was the best carrier fighter the US Navy had available when the USA entered World War II, and it remained the principal fighter for the US Navy and the US Marine Corps until the more capable F6F Hellcat and F4U Corsair entered service in 1942-43.
+Designed to meet a seemingly impossible requirement from the Imperial Japanese Navy (IJN) for an aeroplane with a speed greater than 300mph, exceptional maneuverability, long range, and an impressive armament - for the time - of two 7.7mm machine guns and two 20mm cannon, the Zero-sen could out-perform any Allied fighter in 1941-42.
+In one-on-one combat the Zero-sen was clearly superior to the rugged Grumman F4F Wildcat in speed, climb, maneuverability, and service ceiling.
+The Wildcat, in turn, had better firepower and structural strength but was some 2,600lb heavier than its Japanese opponent, with only 250 additional horsepower; even so, the Wildcat pilots had no alternative but to take on their more capable Japanese opponents until superior American aircraft could be put into production.
+The battles between the Wildcat and the Zero-sen during 1942 represent a classic duel in which pilots flying a nominally inferior fighter successfully developed air combat tactics that negated the strengths of their opponent.
 In a sentence this is a truly authoritative and greatly pleasant book. - Aerospace Magazines The duel between Japan's superb Mitsubishi A6M Zero and the USA's rugged Grumman F4F Wildcat in 1942 represented the clash of two contrasting design philosophies and naval fighter doctrines.
 This fully illustrated account reveals how US pilots quickly learned to avoid dogfights with the Zero-sen and developed tactics that enabled the Wildcat to hold its own against its more nimble opponent in the skies over the Pacific.
 Zusammenfassung This fully illustrated account reveals how US pilots quickly learned to avoid dogfights with the Zero-sen and developed tactics that enabled the Wildcat to hold its own against its more nimble opponent in the skies over the Pacific.
 Inhaltsverzeichnis Introduction Chronology Design and Development Technical Specifications The Strategic Situation The Combatants Combat Statistics and Analysis Aftermath Bibliography Index ...

 Détails du produit

-Collaboration Gareth Hector (Illustrations), Gareth (Illustrator) Hector (Illustrations), Hector Gareth (Illustrations), Jim Laurier (Illustrations), Jim (Illustrator) Laurier (Illustrations), Laurier Jim (Illustrations)
+Collaboration Jim Laurier (Illustrations), Gareth Hector (Illustrations), Jim (Illustrator) Laurier (Illustrations), Gareth (Illustrator) Hector (Illustrations), Laurier Jim (Illustrations), Hector Gareth (Illustrations)

 Edition Osprey Publishers